Manage workflows

 We recommend you schedule an allocated time to disable your old workflows and enable the new workflows in order to minimize downtime.

-Generally speaking we recommend this method where possible as it is simplest to implement and also preserves your stored data history - with the exception of account level storage - see the following Important Note:
+This method preserves your stored data history - with the exception of account level storage - see the following important note:

 This is a potentially fast method (especially for those who have a large number of workflows to migrate) because duplication automatically disassociates all attachments from your workflows.

-This does however mean that you will need to reattach them at a later point:
+This does however mean that you will need to reattach the following post-migration:

 You may receive a message similar to the below which prevent you from moving your workflows.